sainikhith/sainikhith.github.io/_posts/2023-10-23-Image-Manipulation-With-Numpy.md

 ![Flipped Image of a yellow camaro car](/img/posts/camaro_vertical_flipped.jpg)

 ---
+## mirror image

 What we can flip vertically, we can of course flip horizontally as well.
 We just need to reverse the order of the columns instead of the rows.

 ```ruby
 horizontal_flipped = camaro[:, ::-1, :]